-Jason Maus is in his fifth season as the head men’s and women’s cross country and track & field coach at Ohio Northern.
+Jason Maus is in his ninth season as the head men’s and women’s cross country and track & field coach at Ohio Northern.

-In the 2012 season, Maus led the Polar Bear men's team to fifth place finishes at the OAC Indoor and Outdoor Track & Field Championships.
-He also led the women's team to a second place finish at the OAC Indoor Championships and a fifth place finish at the OAC Outdoor Championships.
+In the 2016-17 season, Maus led the Polar Bear men's team to a second place finish at the OAC Outdoor Championships and a second place finish at the OAC Indoor Championships.
+He also led the women's team to a second place finish at the OAC Indoor Championships and a championship title at the OAC Outdoor Championships.

 He is no stranger to the Polar Bear program as he was also as an assistant cross country and track & field at ONU from 2002-09, where he coached the distance runners and was the recruiting coordinator.

 He came to ONU from Heidelberg, where he was a three-time Academic All-American in track and cross country.